alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 ![I have to wait on a text to a phone number I don't control](/assets/namecheap-mfa-masked.png "A MFA screen showing my MaskedMe phone number")

 Ok.
-This is annoying, sure, but not too big of a problem.
-I'll just log into my MaskedMe account, get the MFA code, and move ahead.
+This is *annoying*, but not too big of a problem.
+I'll just log into my MaskedMe account, get the multi-factor authentication (MFA) code, and move along.

-A google search gets me [here](https://www.abine.com/).
+A google search gets me [here](https://www.abine.com/): Apparently MaskMe has re-branded as Abine, offering two

-Apparently MaskMe has re-branded as Abine, offering two services: Blur (same services as MaskMe) and DeleteMe, a way to scrub your online footprint off the web.
+services: Blur (same services as MaskMe) and DeleteMe, a way to scrub your online footprint off the web.

-"That's fine", I think.
+"That's fine", I though.
 "They'll have all my account information in tact."

 Spoiler: They didn't.

-Apparently, masked credit cards and phone numbers are now part of their **premium** services.
+Apparently, masked credit cards and phone numbers have become part of their **premium** services.

 From here, I took several approaches to recover this proxy cell number.
-I file a support ticket (longer wait for free customers).
-I call their support phone line (a dead end: it's a loop that tells you to email them).
-I even try to sign up for premium -- for some reason, my attempts to upgrade failed every time (likely because my data was stale, they built their service around new customers instead of maintaining connections for old ones).
+I filed a support ticket (longer wait for free customers).
+I called their support phone line (a dead end loop that tells you to email them).
+I even tried to sign up for premium -- for some reason, my attempts to upgrade failed every time (likely because my data was stale, they built their service around new customers instead of maintaining connections for old ones).

 Eventually, I got a hold of Abine support.
 They said that after a long enough period of inactivity, they deprecate text message proxies.
-This means that there was no way that I could access the MFA number, and was likely permanently ly locked out of my account.
+This means that there was no way that I could access the MFA number, and was likely permanently locked out of my Namescheap account.

 This sucked a lot.
-Not only was I unable to maintain, upgrade, or configure my domain, I could risk losing it after my credit card expired and I failed to make payments.
+Not only was I unable to maintain, upgrade, or configure my domain, I risked losing it after my credit card expired and ceased payments.

-* * *

 The next lever I had left to pull was contacting Namecheap support.
 In my first conversation with their live help chat service, I gained a glimmer of hope: Their customer service members could override MFA temporarily if I could prove ownership of the account.
-This glimmer was extinguished soon, however, when I learned that one of the details they required to identify me was the phone number used to make the account.
+This glimmer was extinguished soon, however, when I learned that to identify me, they needed the phone number on the account.

 With nothing left to do, I filed a ticket at their risk management team, hoping that they could help me.
 If that failed, my hail mary option was to modify the content of my website, proving that it was really me after all.

 A day later, they got back to me.
-Without the phone number on the account, they could do nothing for me.
+Without the phone number, they could do nothing for me.

 * * *

 I have not missed the great, dual irony of the situation:

-- I used a series of indirections to remain anonymous... to publicize myself via personal domain.
+- I used a series of indirections to remain anonymous... to publicize myself on the internet.
 - The security measures I took... made me more vulnerable and less in control.

-"Congratulations," [my partner](https://camillemerz.com) told me.
+"Congratulations," [my partner](http://camillemerz.com) told me.
 "You played yourself."

 Thanks, hun.

 * * *

 Over the next few days, I searched my email and other records for traces of that number with no success.
-I knew that this was a futile effort, but I did it anyway, almost out of protest or consolation.
+I knew that this was a futile effort, but I did it anyway out of protest or consolation.

 Then, I had an idea.
 When I originally created my account, I paid for extra services to make sure that any identifying data about the domain wouldn't be publicly listed.
 I decided to check that anyway, just in case.